athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 <aside class="blog-content__note">The only reason we do this is because with Reagent we had to change our HTML structure a bit.
 Likewise we change our css to reflect the HTML structure changes.</aside>

 Ready to see if it all worked?
-Run `clj -A:dev` and marvel at your ClojureScript SPA.
+Run `clj -M:dev` and marvel at your ClojureScript SPA.

 ## Conclusion